renatoadsumus/rest-api-books/README.md

 No database, so we will have no persistence if we kill the web service.

 This is just a simple Python REST API example simple using Tornado.

+?title="How to Make a Million Dollars Blogging"&author="Bill Ward"